 Click here to learn more about the Neighborhood Health Partnerships Program.

 Responding to COVID-19

-While the Neighborhood Health Partnerships program is not slated to officially launch until 2021, we identified an opportunity to use the reporting infrastructure we are designing with Wisconsin Collaborative for Healthcare Quality (WCHQ) to support community health decision-making during the COVID-19 pandemic.
+While the Neighborhood Health Partnerships program is not set to officially launch until 2021, we identified an opportunity to use the reporting infrastructure we are designing with the Wisconsin Collaborative for Healthcare Quality (WCHQ) to support community health decision-making during the COVID-19 pandemic.

 Every neighborhood is at risk for COVID-19 infection, but some may have higher numbers of people at a higher risk for severe complications from COVID-19.

 With this in mind, we have pulled ZIP code-level data for counties in Wisconsin and some bordering states to estimate number and percentage of individuals who may be at risk of developing severe complications if they contract COVID-19.
 The maps provided below help visualize this data for counties where sufficient data is available.

 We are all only as safe as those members of our community that are most at risk.
 Regardless of how your neighborhood is reflected in the data, we encourage everyone to do their part by staying informed about local guidelines and following the 3 W’s:

 - WEAR a face covering when in public.

 - WATCH your distance – stay at least 6 feet apart to avoid close contact.